 Large exposures standard – Executive Summary

-In 2014, the Basel Committee on Banking Supervision (BCBS) issued the large exposures (LEX) standard, which seeks to monitor and limit the loss that an internationally active bank can face from a single client or from a group of connected counterparties.
+In 2014, the Basel Committee on Banking Supervision (BCBS) issued the large exposures (LEX) standard, which seeks to limit the loss that internationally active banks can face in the event of a sudden counterparty failure.
+The framework requires banks to limit the size of their exposures to a single counterparty or group of connected counterparties in relation to their capital.
 The standard came into force on 1 January 2019.

 Objectives of the LEX standard